 The fundamental cornerstone of the criminal law in England and Wales with indecent images (commonly known as IIoC) there could have been inadvertent downloading of illicit material by peer to peer file sharing and the like.

 Here we provide a brief guide on what to do (and what not to do) if falsely/wrongly accused of a sexual offence.
+You can also now read answers to some of our most frequently asked questions.

 This is especially true if an individual is defending allegations of rape or other sexual offences, as the identity of the accused is rarely protected in such cases.